vikashnarayan01/JavaAppiumSeleniumPOMFramework/README.md

 This repository contains a Page Object Model (POM) based test automation framework built using Java, Appium, and Selenium.
 It is designed for automating mobile and web.

 ## Features
-Supports Mobile & Web Testing (Android, iOS, and browsers) Page Object Model (POM) Design Pattern for better maintainability TestNG for Test Execution & Reporting
+Supports Mobile & Web Testing (Android and browsers) Page Object Model (POM) Design Pattern for better maintainability TestNG for Test Execution & Reporting
 Maven for Dependency Management